su0h/chores-web/README.md

 *P.S.
 I decided to add a Spring Boot backend since I needed to keep track of the current state of task assignments, and I also needed to keep track of when to shift once or twice (or even undo a shift when no chores were done for a certain schedule; this required a database).
 I simply could not make this work with an Angular frontend alone.*

 ## Installation
-1. Build a Docker image using the Dockerfile provided at the root directory of the project: `docker build <image_name> .`
+1. Build a Docker image using the Dockerfile provided at the root directory of the project: `docker build -t <image_name> .`
 2. Run the image in a container with the following command: `docker run -p 4200:4200 <image_name>`
 3. Access the Angular application via `http://localhost:4200`